-The LM386 Voltage Audio Power Amplifier by National Semiconductor and also manufactured by JRC/NJM, is an old chip (mid 70’s) that has been a popular choice for low-power audio applications.
-The gain-frequency curve can be shaped with some external feedback components, so it is a very flexible device.
-There is plenty of examples of clever circuits that people have come up with over the years.
+The LM386 is a Voltage Audio Power Amplifier manufactured by National Semiconductor and JRC/NJM.
+This design (from the mid 70’s) has been always a popular choice for low-powered audio applications.
+It is a flexible device; the frequency response can be shaped with some external components and there are plenty of examples of clever circuits that people have come up with over the years.

 Due to its low quiescent current drain and power consumption, it is suitable for portable battery-powered guitar mini amplifiers.
 Some of the best known are:

 - Smokey Amp, the smallest and least expensive.
 Uses only 2 components and it is able to fit in a cigarette package.

 - Little Gem, an enhanced version of Smokey Amp, adding new features and a gain/volume control.